Become a Montessori Teacher or Administrator

 - Secondary I – II (ages 12 – 18)

-To be eligible to earn an AMS credential at an AMS-affiliated teacher education program, you must hold a minimum of a bachelor’s degree from a regionally accredited U.S. college/university documented in the form of an official original college/university transcript, or its equivalent, as determined by a recognized credential evaluation service.
+To be eligible to earn an AMS credential or endorsement (MIE) at an AMS-affiliated teacher education program, you must hold a minimum of a bachelor’s degree from a regionally accredited U.S. college/university documented in the form of an official original college/university transcript, or its equivalent, as determined by a recognized credential evaluation service.
+To receive a MIE, you must already have an AMS recognized Montessori credential, and a minimum of one year teaching experience in a Montessori classroom, after receipt of credential.
+To learn more about the Montessori Inclusion Endorsement, visit our page.

 How Long Will It Take?

 Typically, it takes 1 – 2 years to earn an AMS credential.
 This includes academic hours that take place in person with an instructor, or as a blend of in-person and online experiences.
 These hours vary by course level and include invigorating classroom discussion as well as hands-on activities.
-You will create Montessori albums (i.e., teaching manuals for the various curricular areas); read texts and journal articles; write reports; observe students in programs; create a yearlong project; and more.
-The academic part of the studies usually takes place over the course of 2 summers.
+You will create Montessori albums (i.e., teaching manuals for the various curricular areas); read texts and journal articles; write reports; observe students in their classroom environment; create a yearlong project; and more.
+A large part of the academic portion of the studies usually takes place over the course of the summer, though each TEP's schedule may differ.

-Once your coursework is complete, you will be ready for a practicum—a real-life, yearlong experience with children in a Montessori classroom.
+Once a significant portion of your coursework is complete, you will be ready for a practicum—a real-life, yearlong experience teaching children or adolescents in a Montessori classroom.
 Experienced mentors will guide your practice and observe your growth as a professional.
+For those employed in a Montessori school, the practicum may take place in their classroom.